The Quote by Ayn Rand on Individual Rights

 Whether the government tries to restrict your right to keep and bear arms, tell you that all the sudden you can’t have e-cigarettes, or that all of your phone calls will be monitored by some NSA spook, those government actions are assaults on individual liberty.

 If there’s one thing it’s easy to see from Ayn Rand’s books, it’s that she understood what she was talking about when it came to individuals.
 Atlas Shrugged, The Fountainhead, and Anthem all glorify the individual.
 Agree or disagree with her, I think it’s hard to refute the idea that individuality should be respected and that Ayn Rand understood how to do that.
-To understand how, turn to her works.
+To understand how, turn to her works and away from faith in government.